RomanK2311/CalcMaster-A-Calculator-App/README.md

 <img src="https://github.com/PranshulGG/CalcMaster_A_Calculator_App/blob/master/app/src/main/res/mipmap-xxxhdpi/ic_launcher_round.webp" alt="" width="100px">

-This project is a clone of the settings app found on Google Pixel devices.
-It's built using Java for the backend logic and HTML, CSS, and JavaScript for the frontend interface.
-The app closely mimics the look and feel of the original Google Pixel settings app and includes functionality similar to the original, with some settings fully operational.
+CalcMaster is a versatile and highly customizable calculator application developed with pure HTML, CSS, JavaScript, and Java.
+Designed to mimic the look and feel of a native Android app, CalcMaster leverages Material Web Components to provide a sleek and modern user interface.

-Features:
+# Features:

 Responsive and user-friendly interface resembling the Google Pixel settings app.
 Implemented backend logic in Java for handling various settings configurations.